Maria20892/Top5Colledge/README.md

 ## What to do:
 Clean the Data for:
--Any duplicates
--Missing Values
--Inconsistent values
+Any duplicates, Missing Values, Inconsistent values

 Data Enrichment
--Calculate School Ranking
--Calculate the overall crime rate
+Calculate School Ranking, Calculate the overall crime rate

-Structure the Data: Merge the tables and produce the dataset which must have:
--Top 5 schools on rankings for It college
--Be in a city that is below 50th percentile in overall crime
+Structure the Data: Merge the tables and produce the dataset which must have: Top 5 schools on rankings for It college, Be in a city that is below 50th percentile in overall crime

 Remove unnecessary columns